MaoZiming/papers/3-storage-systems/32-storage.md

     - But not in-memory, then inode-structure has much better random read performance
         - And also inode-structure can have hard links

+### Set associativity
+- Direct Mapped
+  - Memory address $\rightarrow$ [Tag, Index, Offset]
+    - A cache block can only go in one spot in the cache.
+It makes a cache block very easy to find, but it‛s not very flexible about where to put the blocks.
+- 2-Way Set Associative
+  - This cache is made up of sets that can fit two blocks each.
+The index is now used to find the set, and the tag helps find the block within the set.
+- 4-Way Set Associative
+  - Each set here fits four blocks, so there are fewer sets.
+As such, fewer index bits are needed.
+- Fully Associative
+  - No index is needed, since a cache block can go anywhere in the cache.
+Every tag must be compared when finding a block in the cache, but block placement is very flexible!

 ## Transactions as a means for reliability: journaling file systems and redo logging